nfcd/geotech/README.md

 # geotech

-Collection of Python scripts for Geotechnical Engineering and my course GEO285.
+Collection of Python scripts for the course [GEO285: Geotechnical Engineering](https://www.uis.no/en/course/GEO285_1) at UiS.

-We use the following books for the course:
+We use the following books in the course:

 Aarhaug (1991): Geoteknikk 1 (in Norwegian)